Jegson-ux/Documenting_Projects/README.md

 ### [Data Sources]()

-The primary dataset used for this analysis is the "sales_data.csv" file, containing detailed information about each sales and revenue per products through the year
+The primary dataset used for this analysis is the "superstore sales.csv" file, containing detailed information about each sales and revenue per products through the year

 ### [Tools/Installations]()